chives-network/AoWallet/README.md

-# **AOConnect**
+# **AoWallet**

 ## Introduction
-AOConnect is an application based on the AO Open Network, aiming to become a graphical operating system on the AO network, providing developers with the ability to build and iterate AO applications quickly.
-The design goal of AOConnect is to reduce the development complexity of AO network applications and provide some classic application scenarios for developers to learn and reference.
+AoWallet is an application based on the AO Open Network, aiming to become a graphical operating system on the AO network, providing developers with the ability to build and iterate AO applications quickly.
+The design goal of AoWallet is to reduce the development complexity of AO network applications and provide some classic application scenarios for developers to learn and reference.

 ## **Email**